pulibrary/pulfalight/README.md

 We use lando to run services required for both test and development environments.

-Start and initialize solr and database services with `rake pulfalight:server:start`
+Start and initialize solr and database services with `rake servers:start`

-To stop solr and database services: `rake pulfalight:server:stop` or `lando stop`
+To stop solr and database services: `rake servers:stop` or `lando stop`

 #### Run tests
 `bundle exec rspec`